BalaMahalakshmi/BalaMahalakshmi/README.md

 👋 Hi there!
 I'm Bala Mahalakshmi Srinivasan

-🌱 **Pre-final year student** of Artificial Intelligence & Data Science at
+🌱 **final year student** of Artificial Intelligence & Data Science at
 Nadar Saraswathi College of Engineering and Technology, Theni.

 ---